nakshatravidyarthi/ledgerly1/README.md

 - Build the image for `services/receipt-ocr` using Docker locally with the tag `latest` and push it to the ECR repository just created.

 ## RDS

+AWS RDS with PostgreSQL will serve as the primary database for storing user and receipt data for our application.

 - Go to Databases > Create Database > Standard Create.
 - Select PostgreSQL.
 Under Engine Version, choose PostgreSQL 17.2-R1.